 While Amy’s commissioned portraits of children and family groups remain precise and sensitively seen, her landscapes of Cornwall, Wales, France and inner London explore an instinctive mark-making and use of colour.

-Amy’s on-going series reflecting on Motherhood draws on a range of influences, including Mary Cassatt, Chantal Joffe, Mary Kelly & Joaquin Sorolla, using vivid loose lines to explore the emotion bonds between mother and child.
+Amy’s on-going series reflecting on Motherhood draws on a range of influences, including Mary Cassatt, Chantal Joffe, Mary Kelly & Joaquin Sorolla, using vivid loose lines to explore the emotional bonds between mother and child as well as the physicality of mothering.

 Amy trained at L'Ecole des Beaux Arts in Paris, the St Ives School in Cornwall, The Royal Drawing School, and the Slade School of Fine Art, in London.